PTz0uAH/termuxified/packages/README.md

 Welcome Termux devs..

-"Termuxified means "adapted for usage with Termux"
+"Termuxified" means "adapted for usage with Termux"

 Here you find experimental builds for educational & research purposes